silv3rshi3ld/WuppieFuzzCICD/README.md

    docker-compose -f docker-compose.wuppie.yml up
    ```

    Similar commands can be used for RESTler and EvoMaster.

-Alternatively, you can use the GitHub Actions workflow to run all fuzzers automatically.
+   Note: While the project includes GitHub Actions workflows (in .github/workflows/) for CI/CD automation, these workflows can only run on GitHub's infrastructure.
+For local execution, use the Docker commands shown above.

 2. **Verify fuzzing results**: After running the fuzzers, verify that the results are available in the appropriate directories:
    - WuppieFuzz results: `output-fuzzers/Wuppiefuzz/fuzzing-report.zip`